 My wife and I went on vacation to Disney World a couple of years ago.
-The family had a great time and I personally was glad to get away from business.
-We stayed at my parents Orange Lake Resort timeshare, which is just outside Disney World.
+The family had a great time, and I personally was glad to get away from business.
+We stayed at my parents’ Orange Lake Resort timeshare, which is just outside the park.

-Still, my question is wouldn’t it be cheaper to just stay at a hotel or to rent a unit in the resort for that week?
-The answer, unfortunately, yes.
+My question is: Wouldn’t it be cheaper just to stay at a hotel or to rent a unit in the resort for that week?
+The answer, unfortunately, is yes.

-If you want to go at another time you must “bank it” and exchange it for another time or location.
-In the sales pitch (I had the misfortune of attending one) they mentioned they are no longer doing week-based timeshares.
-It’s now a points based system.
+If you want to use your unit on another week, you must “bank” your week and exchange it for another time or location.
+In the sales pitch (I had the misfortune of attending one), the resort mentioned it’s no longer doing week-based timeshares.
+It’s now a points-based system.
 You get X number of points per year when you buy a unit and can then use it any way you choose.

-The points could be used instead for many other things: to purchase airfare, go to another location or upgrade to a bigger unit.
-Heck, like airline miles and credit card points, you can use them in stores like Best Buy or Bed Bath and Beyond.
-Great, I can buy that toilet seat cover, instead of going on vacation.
-I’m sure that, just like credit card points, you are getting a fair exchange of points into dollars.
+The points could be used for many other things: to purchase airfare, go to another location or upgrade to a bigger unit.
+Heck, like airline miles and credit card points, you can use your points in stores like Best Buy and Bed Bath & Beyond.
+Great — I can buy that toilet seat cover instead of going on vacation.
+I’m sure that, just as with credit card points, you are getting a fair exchange of points into dollars.

-If you don’t detect it, I’m being sarcastic.
+As if you can’t tell, I’m being sarcastic.

 I didn’t run the numbers, but I’m sure the conversion rates are awful.
-So in the end, they are making timeshares much more abstract to own than a hard asset, even a single week of it.
-High pressure sales guy please remind me again what’s the purpose of owning a timeshare?
+So in the end, they’re making even a single week in a timeshare much more abstract to own than a hard asset.
+High-pressure sales guy, please remind me again, what’s the purpose of owning a timeshare?

 The Missing Investment Component